DeputySkipper/test-1/README.md

 ## Troubleshooting
 - If images do not appear, verify the filenames and extensions in `public/images/` match those referenced in the code.
 - If the backend features (login, registration) do not work, ensure your environment variables are set correctly and MongoDB is accessible.
 - For deployment issues, check the Vercel build logs and environment variable configuration.

-## License
-This project is licensed under the MIT License.